Pro-government rallies held in Iran amid mass protests

 The pro-government demonstrators chanted against America and Israel, according to state media, reflecting the official line that blames the latest unrest on hostile foreign countries.

-State TV, meanwhile, suggested the death toll from this week’s unrest could be as high as 26.
+State TV suggested late on Friday that the death toll from this week’s unrest could be as high as 35, raising an earlier estimate of 26.
 Anti-government protesters and security forces have clashed in several major cities in the most severe political violence since 2019, when rights groups say hundreds were killed amid demonstrations against a hike in state-controlled gasoline prices.

 Iran has also disrupted internet access and tightened restrictions on popular platforms like Instagram and WhatsApp, which can be used to organize rallies.